eyadproff/bw/README.md

-# Biometrics Workstation (BW) desktop application
+# Biometrics Workstation (BW) Client

-TODO: write detailed description regarding the project structure and what libraries are used.
+To build then run the application locally as standalone:

+    gradle run

+To build then package the web-start files (`build/web-start`)

+    gradle packageWebStart